 I am drawn to images that represent what I call "the divine collaboration of Mother Nature, Father Time and Mankind".
 I am intrigued by the elegant canvases that are created when structures and objects have been abandoned and nature has taken over.
 Many of my images represent the concept of "wabi sabi", the idea that there is beauty in imperfection and solitude.
 Finding such images is often what leads me into interesting places now.
 Please visit my photography blog Wabi Sabi Images to see more of this ongoing project.

 I am also a lover of wildlife and beaches and am fortunate to now live in one of the most beautiful spots on earth, The Outer Banks of North Carolina.
-I am currently a member of the Chesapeake Bay Art Association, the Carolina Nature Photographer's Association, the Kill Devil Hills Cooperative Gallery and Studios, the Dare County Arts Council, the National Association of Independent Artists, and Cary Photographic Artists.
+I am currently a member of the Chesapeake Bay Art Association, the Carolina Nature Photographer's Association, the Kill Devil Hills Cooperative Gallery and Studios, the Dare County Arts Council and the National Association of Independent Artists.

 Thanks for visiting!